Snoring

 Home » Snoring

-How is snoring diagnosed?
+How is Snoring Diagnosed?

 Growing patient awareness and physician training are rapidly increasing the pool of diagnosed patients, which is estimated to be growing at a rate of 15% per year.
-In addition, the obesity epidemic and the aging population are both contributing to an increasing patient base which is currently growing at about 1% per year.
+In addition, the obesity epidemic and the ageing population are both contributing to an increasing patient base which is currently growing at about 1% per year.

-How is snoring treated?
+How is Snoring Treated?

 Common treatments for snoring include: